TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GitHub/Index.rst

       :class: with-shadow

 From the list of repositories in `TYPO3-Documentation <https://github.com/TYPO3-Documentation>`__:
-   Look for the exclamantion mark (!) issues icon:
+   Look for the exclamation mark (!) issues icon:

    .. image:: ../images/github-list-issues.png
       :class: with-shadow